-- M Generally not applicable to churches. - N Generally not applicable to churches. - P The church paid qualified moving expense reimbursements directly to an employee.
-Report the amount of these reimbursements only if they were made under a non-accountable arrangement.
-Do not report reimbursements of qualified moving expenses that are paid directly to a third party on behalf of the employee (for example, to a moving company), or to the employee under an accountable arrangement. - Q Generally not applicable to churches. - R Report employer contributions to a medical savings account on behalf of the employee.
-Any portion that is not excluded from the employee's income also should be included in Box 1. - S Report employee salary reduction contributions to a Savings Incentive Match Plan for Employees (SIMPLE) retirement account.
-However, if the SIMPLE account is part of a 401(k) plan, use code D. - T Report amounts paid (or expenses incurred) by an employer for qualified adoption expenses furnished to an employee under an adoption assistance program. - V Generally not applicable to churches. - W Report employer contributions to a health savings account (HSA).
-Include amounts the employee elected to contribute using a cafeteria plan. - Y It is no longer necessary to report deferrals under a Section 409A Non-Qualified Deferred Compensation plan (NQDC) in Box 12 using code Y. - Z Report all amounts deferred (including earnings on deferrals) under an NQDC plan that are included in income under Section 409A of the tax code because the NQDC fails to satisfy the requirements of Section 409A.
+- M Generally not applicable to churches. - N Generally not applicable to churches. - P Generally not applicable to churches. - Q Report employer contributions to a medical savings account on behalf of the employee.
+Any portion that is not excluded from the employee's income also should be included in Box 1. - R Report employee salary reduction contributions to a SIMPLE retirement account.
+However, if the SIMPLE account is part of a 401(k) plan, use code D. - S Report amounts paid (or expenses incurred) by an employer for qualified adoption expenses furnished to an employee under an adoption assistance program. - V Generally not applicable to churches. - W Report employer contributions to a health savings account (HSA).
+Include amounts the employee elected to contribute using a cafeteria plan. - Y It is no longer necessary to report deferrals under a Section 409A non- qualified deferred compensation plan in Box 12 using code Y. - Z Report all amounts deferred (including earnings on deferrals) under an non-qualified deferred compensation (NQDC) plan that are included in income under Section 409A of the tax code because the NQDC fails to satisfy the requirements of Section 409A.
 Do not include amounts properly reported on Forms 1099-MISC or W-2 for a prior year.
 Also, do not include amounts considered to be subject to a substantial risk of forfeiture for purposes of Section 409A.
 The amount reported in Box 12 using code Z is also reported in Box 1. - AA Generally not applicable to churches. - BB Report designated Roth contributions under a Section 403(b) salary reduction agreement.
 Do not use this code to report elective deferrals under code E. - DD The Affordable Care Act requires certain employers to report the cost of coverage under an employer-sponsored group health plan.
-IRS Notice 2012-9 provided relief for smaller employers filing fewer than
+IRS

-250 W-2 forms by making the reporting requirement optional for them until further guidance is issued.
+Notice 2012-9 provided relief for smaller employers filing fewer than 250 W-2 forms by making the reporting requirement optional for them until further guidance is issued.
 Also, coverage provided through a self-funded church plan, such as The Episcopal Church Medical Trust Plans, is exempt from this reporting requirement until further guidance is issued.
 If you have 250 or more employees and do not provide coverage through The Episcopal Church Medical Trust Plans, contact your broker as you may need to report the cost of coverage on your employees' Forms W-2.
 The reporting under this provision is for information only; the amounts reported are not included in taxable wages and are not subject to new taxes.